Marty Stuart and his wife, Connie getting divorced?

 Born in Philadelphia, Mississippi Marty Stuart was obsessed with country music and Connie Smith from a very early age.
-Connie and Marty met when his mum took 11-year-old Marty to one of Connie’s concert.
-Having had a crush of extraordinary proportions on her, he had then and there told his mother that Connie was the girl he’d marry.
+Connie and Marty met when 11-year-old Marty attended one of Connie’s concert.
+Having a crush of extraordinary proportions on her, he told his mother that Connie was the girl he’d marry.
 Marty's mom had struck up a friendship with the songbird and Connie calls her "one of my best friends in the whole world."

 Although this did come true after 25 years, Marty hadn’t quite kept his word when he married Johnny Cash’s daughter Cindy Cash in 1983 only to separate after 5 years.

 Stuart and Smith reunited when Connie decided to begin recording again after quite a break (to take care of her children) and enlisted Marty's services.
 Roger Hits further elaborates the scoop on the enchanting love story:

 “But more than just beautiful music sprouted from that partnership.”